SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ## Story tables

 Very basically, a **story table** contains a list of variables and values.
+When the test is going through the interview and arrives on a page that has a field that defines the variable, the field will be set with the value.
 The order in which you list the rows does not matter, which gives a lot more flexibility when developers are changing around the order of questions.
-Whenever pages with those variables appear, they will be given the value listed.

 :::tip
 It can be easy to lose track of what variables you've included, so it can be useful keep the rows in alphabetical order.